These days I like to discuss

 Lucy D’Agostino McGowan

-Lucy D’Agostino McGowan is an assistant professor in the Mathematics and Statistics Department at Wake Forest University.
+Lucy D’Agostino McGowan is an assistant professor in the Department of Statistical Sciences at Wake Forest University.
 She received her PhD in Biostatistics from Vanderbilt University and completed her postdoctoral training at Johns Hopkins University Bloomberg School of Public Health.
-Her research focuses on statistical communication, causal inference, data science pedagogy, and human-data interaction.
-Dr. D’Agostino McGowan is the 2021 chair of the American Statistical Association’s Committee on Women in Statistics and can be found blogging at livefreeordichotomize.com, on Twitter @LucyStats, and podcasting on the American Journal of Epidemiology partner podcast, Casual Inference.
+Her research focuses on causal inference, statistical communication, analytic design theory, and data science pedagogy.
+Dr. D’Agostino McGowan was the 2023 chair of the American Statistical Association’s Section on Statistical Graphics and can be found blogging at livefreeordichotomize.com, on Twitter @LucyStats, and podcasting on the American Journal of Epidemiology partner podcast, Casual Inference.

 Listen to the Casual Inference Podcast